IlanaLadis/Ilana-Website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a second-year graduate student at the University of Virginia studying clinical psychology.
-I work with Dr. Bethany Teachman.
-My research interests include the impact of daily state- and trait-level factors (e.g., insomnia; social support) on fluctuations in suicidal thoughts and behaviors.
-To this end, I employ mobile technology to assess intra- and inter-individual variability in affect and suicide risk.
+I am a second-year graduate student working with Bethany Teachman at the University of Virginia.
+My research interests include applications of machine learning to better understand, predict, and ultimately prevent suicidal thoughts and behaviors.
 Ultimately, I hope that this research will inform the development of personalized, just-in-time interventions for individuals at risk for suicide.